Revenue Maximization and Learning in Products Ranking: Literature Review

 The random attention span considered in this study is analogous to similar behavioral setups in the literature.
 The primary motivation is the cognitive cost for customers to view and evaluate a large number of products in online retailing. \citet{wangsahin17} build a model where the customers first form a consideration set by weighing between their expected utility and the search effort.
-The products in the consideration set are then thoroughly evaluated. \citet{gallegoli17} study the operational decisions of a model with random consideration sets where customers have a fixed preference order and each product enters the consideration set with an exogenous probability. \citet{ali2019clickmnl} relax the fixed preference order assumption of the random consideration set model and focus on an assortment setting.
+The products in the consideration set are then thoroughly evaluated. \citet{gallegoli17} study the operational decisions of a model with random consideration sets where customers have a fixed preference order and each product enters the consideration set with an exogenous probability, similar to the conditional purchase probability in the cascade model. \citet{ali2019clickmnl} relax the fixed preference order assumption of the random consideration set model and focus on an assortment setting.